cagov/cannabis.ca.gov/README.md

 # cannabis.ca.gov

-*This repo is under active development as we create a headless version of the cannabis WordPress site.*

 ## Project description
-(Soon to be) production instance of [cannabis.ca.gov](https://cannabis.ca.gov) for the Department of Cannabis Control.
+Production instance of [cannabis.ca.gov](https://cannabis.ca.gov) for the Department of Cannabis Control.
 * Built to deliver plain-language, performant, accessible information.

 ## Technical overview of domains and services